 1. High Resolution

+Why is high resolution a key security camera feature?
 Your cameras’ resolution can mean the difference between grainy, blurry footage that obscures important events and distinct, high-quality images that let you clearly identify people in a scene.
 It’s a good idea to buy cameras with the highest resolution you can afford.

 However, the resolution you should aim for will differ depending on whether you’re purchasing analog or digital devices.
 Analog cameras send their signals to a DVR, which converts them into digital images.
 The resolution range for an analog camera is between 450TVL (TV lines) to 700TVL (or up to 960H by 480W pixels).

-However, you need to take your DVR’s maximum resolution into consideration when purchasing this type of camera.
+You also need to take your DVR’s maximum resolution into consideration when purchasing this type of camera.
 The DVR will only digitize the images at its maximum resolution.
 Even though you may have a 700TVL camera, you’ll still end up with low-resolution images if your DVR can only record at 500TVL, for example.
 To get the highest quality picture, make sure your DVR is also high-resolution.

-Digital cameras, on the other hand, formats images within the camera itself and sends the data to the recording device.
+Digital cameras, on the other hand, format images within the camera itself and sends the data to the recording device.
 Technically, digital cameras don’t have an upper limit on their resolution.
 Rather, you’ll need to match the resolution to the amount of storage space available on your recording media.